From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 20. Santa Maria Caves

 They are popular caves where visitors can cover themselves in healing mud.
-Not sure how healing it is but it’s sure fun.
-Once you get there they explain how it works.
+Not sure how healing it is, but it’s sure fun.
+Once you get there, they explain how it works.

-You will walk into the caves in a subterranean river until you will bump into a cenote of crystal clear waters.
+You will walk into the caves in a subterranean river until you bump into a cenote of crystal clear waters.

 21/22.
 3 Oches (2 cenotes and a cave)